gdayori/igniteui-angular-workshop/docs/03-Add-Service-and-call-it-from-Component.md

 ![](assets/03-01.png)

 Note that the codes in the service.ts might be different depending on the Anguler version.

 ## Registering the service and DI

-    Note:
-    If your project is based on Angular 6 or later (if you are used igniteui-cli v1.3.2 or later) you can skip this step because Angular CLI automatically set providedIn: 'root' in the @Injectable decorator which allows you to use the service without explicitly registering it in a component / module.
+Note that if your project is based on Angular 6 or later (if you are used igniteui-cli v1.3.2 or later) you can skip this step because Angular CLI automatically set providedIn: 'root' in the @Injectable decorator which allows you to use the service without explicitly registering it in a component / module.

 To use a service in a component (with Angular 5 or earlier) you need to register a service into a component or a module.